-Also in 2021, Stantec added a sustainability-linked loan (SLL) structure to our \$1.1 billion syndicated senior credit facilities (the Credit Facilities), aligning our financing strategy with our continued commitment towards environmental, social and governance leadership.
-The SLL has an interest rate mechanism that aligns the cost of funding with targets linked to Stantec's GHG emissions reductions targets and Bloomberg Gender-Equality Index score.
-Any savings realized on the Credit Facilities from achieving these goals will be directed towards activities or organizations that have a positive influence on environmental or social matters.
-Stantec is the first organization globally to link the SLL to its Bloomberg score and the first in Canada to direct proceeds back into the communities we serve to further climate action and social equity.
+Stantec also has a sustainability-linked loan (SLL) structure connected to our syndicated senior credit facilities that aligns the cost of funding with targets linked to Stantec's GHG emissions reductions targets and Bloomberg Gender-Equality Index (GEI) score.
+Any interest savings realized from achieving these goals are directed towards activities or organizations that have a positive influence on environmental or social matters.
+Stantec was the first organization globally to link the SLL to its Bloomberg GEI score and the first in Canada to direct proceeds back into the communities we serve to further climate action and social equity.